ben-denham/python-eda/workshop.md

 * Filtering and computing exercises
   * ~10 mins
   * Then show correct answers for some
+  * Plots of price against accommodates and review_scores_rating will be better after this cleaning

 ## Presentation: Exploratory Data Analysis (16:20 - 16:40)